 Visitors and livestock exhibitors can look forward to a packed ringside adding dramatically to the atmosphere.

 AgriScot, the farm business event, taking place on Wednesday 21st November, will this year feature an entirely new class in the dairy cattle show programme.
+You can view the stock catalogue online here.

 The event, which encompasses all farming sectors throughout its packed exhibition halls and seminar rooms, has long been renowned for its outstanding dairy cattle show.
 The 2018 show will see £25,000 in prize money up for grabs thanks to the generous support of sponsors including NWF Agriculture and Davidsons Animal Feeds amongst others.